pasqualedevita/ai-covid-face-mask-detection/README.md

 # ai-face-mask-detection
-Experimental face mask detector to detect whether someone is wearing a mask or not.
+Face mask detector to detect whether someone is wearing a mask or not.